Tailteann Cup

-The Tailteann Cup is a second tier Gaelic football championship competition held annually since 2022 and organised by the Gaelic Athletic Association (GAA).
-It is contested by those county teams who do not qualify for the All-Ireland Senior Football Championship and the winner is awarded the Tailteann Cup.
+The Tailteann Cup is a Gaelic football competition held annually since 2022 and organised by the Gaelic Athletic Association (GAA).
+It is contested by those county teams, which, in the given year, have not otherwise qualified for the All-Ireland Senior Football Championship, and the winner is awarded the Tailteann Cup.

 The name 'Tailteann' comes from the ancient Tailteann Games.

-Background
+The title has been won by 4 different counties, none of whom have won the title more than once; as the prize for the winner is automatic entry to the following year's All-Ireland SFC, it is not possible to defend a title.
+The all-time record-holders are therefore Down, Meath, Westmeath and Kildare, who have won the cup on 1 occasion each.
+Kildare are the current title holders, defeating Limerick by 1–24 to 2–19 in the 2025 final.
+Down are also the only team to appear in the final twice, finishing as runner-up in the 2023 showpiece, before victory in 2024.

+History

+Creation

-Following ongoing one-sided matches in the All-Ireland Senior Football Championship between counties of differing standards, the Gaelic Athletic Association (GAA) began considering the addition of a tournament for so-called weaker counties who were usually eliminated in the early stages of their respective provincial championship.
-At a national conference in November 2018, the GAA found broad support for the introduction of a second-tier championship and canvassed options for its potential structure and future inclusion within the annual calendar.
+Following ongoing one-sided matches in the All-Ireland Senior Football Championship between counties of differing standards, the Gaelic Athletic Association (GAA) began considering the addition of a tournament for those counties that were eliminated in the early stages of their respective provincial championship.
+At a national conference in November 2018, the GAA found broad support for the introduction of this championship and canvassed options for its potential structure and future inclusion within the annual calendar.
 One year later at a specially convened congress, 76% of delegates formally approved of the second-tier tournament.
-The tournament was named the Tailteann Cup in February 2020 and it was intended it would hold its inaugural season that year, though its introduction was ultimately delayed until 2022 due the impact of the COVID-19 pandemic on Gaelic games over that period.
+The tournament was named the Tailteann Cup in February 2020, and it was intended it would hold its inaugural season that year.
+However, its introduction was ultimately delayed until 2022, due the impact of the COVID-19 pandemic on Gaelic games over that period.

-Second and third-tier competitions have been incorporated in hurling for several years, such as the Christy Ring Cup and Nicky Rackard Cup.
+Alternative championship competitions, such as the Christy Ring Cup and Nicky Rackard Cup, had been incorporated into hurling for several years, later joined by the Joe McDonagh Cup from 2018 onwards.

+Development

+In 2023, following the success of the inaugural cup – which had been a straight knock-out competition – a group stage was introduced.